 The penalties for traffic offenses vary and depend upon the number of offenses you’ve been convicted of.
 The following, however, are traffic convictions for which you will lose your CDL for at least a year on the first offense and, therefore, should contact a CDL ticket attorney in Austin:

-- Fleeing or leaving the scene of an accident which involved a commercial motor vehicle (CMV) that you were driving.
+- Fleeing or leaving the scene of an accident that involved a commercial motor vehicle (CMV) that you were driving.

 - Committing a felony using a CMV.

 - Driving a CMV under the influence of alcohol or a controlled substance.

 - Driving at an excessive speed or more than 15 miles per hour over the speed limit.